pibi/swagger-rest-api-server/README.md

 Here is an example for a generic users collection

-> GET  /users
+- `GET  /users`
-> Get list of all users
+        Get list of all users
-> GET  /users?name=John&surname=Smith
+- `GET  /users?name=John&surname=Smith`
-> Get list of users called John Smith
+        Get list of users called John Smith
-> GET  /users/1
+- `GET  /users/1`
-> Get User of Id 1
+        Get User of Id 1
-> PUT  /users/2
+- `PUT  /users/2`
-> Update User with Id 2
+        Update User with Id 2
-> POST  /users/
+- `POST  /users/`
-> Create a new User
+        Create a new User
-> DELETE  /users/1
+- `DELETE  /users/1`
-> Delete User with Id 1
+        Delete User with Id 1

-Special "methods" could be added to implement specific functionalities over the data from a single resource (like a login that uses a username and a password of a user resource). the HTTP verb is POST to passing parameters in body.
+Special methods could be added to implement specific functionalities over the data of a single resource (like a login that uses a username and a password of a user resource). the HTTP verb is POST to passing parameters in body.
 Some example for users (the {} identifies the body parameters):

-- login ( POST /users/login {username, password} )
+- login: `POST /users/login {username, password}`
-- logout ( POST /users/logout {username} )
+- logout: `POST /users/logout {username}`
-- forgotten password password   (POST /users/)
+- forgotten password: `POST /users/password/forgotten {username}`
+- reset a forgotten password: `POST /users/password/change {username, token, newpassword}`

 This design facilitates writing APIs that are loosely coupled with clients and easier to design, handle, review, and test.
 Please, have a look at swaggerize-express (https://github.com/krakenjs/swaggerize-express) and swaggering-mongoose (https://github.com/pblabs/swaggering-mongoose) for more details.